-Required Readings (Comix Experience & Comix Experience Outpost (near campus) offer discounts on readings and all comics for class members with a printout of the syllabus - visit them and other SF comics shops!):
+Required Readings (Comix Experience offers discounts on readings and all comics for class members with a printout of the syllabus - visit them and other SF comics shops!):

-Thi Bui The Best We Could Do

-Ellen Forney Marbles

-John Lewis, Andrew Aydin, and Nate Powell: March Book One

-David Mazzucchelli, Paul Karasik: City of Glass

-Marjane Satrapi The Complete Persepolis

-Sara Varon Robot Dreams

-G. Willow Wilson and Adrian Alphona: Ms. Marvel Volume 1: No Normal

-Gene Luen Yang American Born Chinese
+Thi Bui The Best We Could Do Ellen Forney Marbles John Lewis, Andrew Aydin, and Nate Powell: March Book One David Mazzucchelli, Paul Karasik: City of Glass Marjane Satrapi The Complete Persepolis Sara Varon Robot Dreams G. Willow Wilson and Adrian Alphona: Ms. Marvel Volume 1: No Normal Gene Luen Yang American Born Chinese